-Examples of other documents that can be used to verify the identity of a client include a certificate of Indian status or a provincial or territorial identification card issued by any of the following:
+An example of other documents that can be used to verify the identity of a client includes a certificate of Indian status.
+Another example is a provincial or territorial identification card issued by any of the following (or their successors):

-- the Insurance Corporation of British Columbia;

-- Alberta Registries;

-- Saskatchewan Government Insurance;

-- the Department of Service Nova Scotia and Municipal Relations; - the Department of Transportation and Public Works of the Province of Prince Edward Island: - Service New Brunswick; - the Department of Government Services and Lands of the Province of Newfoundland and Labrador: - the Department of Transportation of the Northwest Territories; or - the Department of Community Government and Transportation of the Territory of Nunavut.
+- the Insurance Corporation of British Columbia; - Alberta Registries; - Saskatchewan Government Insurance; - the Department of Service Nova Scotia and Municipal Relations; - the Department of Transportation and Public Works of the Province of Prince Edward Island; - Service New Brunswick: - the Department of Government Services and Lands of the Province of Newfoundland and Labrador; - the Department of Transportation of the Northwest Territories; or - the Department of Community Government and Transportation of the Territory of Nunavut.